-The Digital Library is a critical component of the Smarter Balanced system of assessment and provides formative instructional resources, tools, and professional learning opportunities for educators.
-The Digital Library Connections Playlists align classroom resources with Interim Assessment Block performance levels, thus tying together all components of the system.
+The Tools for Teachers is a critical component of the Smarter Balanced system of assessment and provides formative instructional resources, tools, and professional learning opportunities for educators.
+The Tools for Teachers Connections Playlists align classroom resources with Interim Assessment Block performance levels, thus tying together all components of the system.

 State Leadership Team and State Network of Educators

-The Digital Library provides nearly 3000 instructional resources that are aligned to the standards, and can be integrated into daily classroom teaching.
+The Tools for Teachers provides nearly 3000 instructional resources that are aligned to the standards, and can be integrated into daily classroom teaching.
 These tasks and activities are used formatively to gauge day to day understanding along a learning continuum.
 They contribute evidence that students are on a path to end of year mastery.

 Why Interim Assessments?

 The Smarter Balanced ISAT Interim Assessments in Mathematics and English Language Arts (ELA)/Literacy complement the Smarter Balanced Summative Assessment System by: